 What is Circular Prestressing?

 Circular prestressing is a technique where steel tendons are arranged in a circular pattern around a concrete structure and then stressed to improve its load-bearing capacity.
 This method is particularly useful for structures like silos, tanks, and circular bridges.
 By applying prestressing forces in a circular manner, the internal stresses within the concrete are better managed, leading to increased strength and durability.
+The key idea is to create a pre-stressed concrete system that resists external forces such as pressure or weight, preventing structural failure and improving overall performance.

 How Does Circular Prestressing Work?